pes2ug23cs169/ML_C_PES2UG23CS169_Dhanya/Assignment/Readme.md

 **REQUIRES GPU ACCESS AS THE TRAINING PART TAKES VERY LONG TO COMPLETE DUE TO THE DATASET BEING TOO VAST**
 - Step 1:
-Clone the repository.(Alternately you can even download the entire folder as zip) git clone https://github.com/pes2ug23cs169/ML_C_PES2UG23CS169_Dhanya.git cd ML_C_PES2UG23CS169_Dhanya/Assignment
+Clone the repository.(Alternately you can even download the entire folder as zip)

+git clone https://github.com/pes2ug23cs169/ML_C_PES2UG23CS169_Dhanya.git

+cd ML_C_PES2UG23CS169_Dhanya/Assignment

 - Step 2:
-If you have clean data (e.g., household_data_15min_clean.csv), place it in the project folder.
+If you have clean data (household_data_15min_clean.csv), place it in the project folder.
 If using raw data, run the preprocessing cells in the notebook to clean and format it.

 - Step 3: